rishita3003/MMDP-Assignment/README.md

 # MMDP-Assignment

+# Images, Text, Audio, Weather and India Govt.
+Datasets

+- Image Dataset of 20 categories with 50 images in each category.
+  Example Images -

+- Text Dataset of 20 categories with text extracted from 3 links of each category.
+- Audio Dataset formed by recording from real time radio stations.
+- Weather Dataset formed by extracting real time and historical weather data from OpenWeatherApp and ___ websites.

 # National Anthems Multimodal Analysis Project

 This repository contains a comprehensive multimodal analysis of national flags and anthems, exploring correlations between visual symbolism, linguistic features, and musical characteristics across different nations.